retooth2/xenharmlib/doc/quickstart.rst

     EDOPitchScale([4, 5, 9], 31-EDO)

 The 'in' operator accepts both pitches and pitch intervals.
-If an interval is given xenharmlib checks if *any* two pairs of notes (both in descending and ascending direction) form the interval.
+If an interval is given, xenharmlib checks if *any* two pairs of notes (both in descending and ascending direction) form the interval.

 .. testcode::